hamlet-io/docs/README.md

 # on Github, create a PR from your fork/feature-branch to upstream/master.
 # make sure you complete any Issue/PR templates provided.
 ```

-## Production

-The production instance of the docs site is hosted on Vercel, do not be confused by the deploy script in package.json.
-This is not used and is defunct.
-The publishing to Vercel is directly controlled by changes made to master and picked up by a Vercel app.